LuuppiChan/rgb-engine/README.md

 # rgb-engine
 An RGB effect engine for Wooting 60HE.

+Other Wooting keyboards may also work, but expect undefined behaviour. **Especially with DeltaWatcher!** That has some hardcoded translation values from scancodes to positions based on my layout.
+(Please let me know if you know a better solution.
+Open an issue or something.)

 # Installing
-Add the following to your dependencies:
+Add the following to your dependencies in Cargo.toml:
 ```toml
 rgb-engine = { git = "https://github.com/LuuppiChan/rgb-engine.git" }
 ```